 In his article A Lawyer Examines The Swoon Theory, Texas attorney Joseph “Rick” Reinckens unpacks this theory.
 A snippet of his must-read: “Even in His weakened condition, in a quiet private cemetery, Jesus manages to push back the stone door without any of the guards noticing!
 Why go half-way?
 Jesus has been whipped, beaten and stabbed, is hemorrhaging, and hasn’t had any food or drink for at least three days.
 Does He just push the stone open enough to squeeze through?
 No, He pushes the stone door COMPLETELY out of the way!!!”

 Adds J. Hampton Keathley, III, a graduate of Dallas Theological Seminary and a pastor: “If Christ had only swooned, He still would have still been half dead.
 A great deal of time would have been needed for recuperation.
 In His weakened condition He could not have walked the seven miles on the Emmaus road.
 It would have been impossible for someone who had only resuscitated from the agonies the Lord endured with the beatings and crucifixion to so quickly give the impression that He was the Conqueror of death and the grave, the Prince of Life.”

 Could the Roman soldiers have been asleep?
 Is that how Jesus supposedly made His sneaky escape?

-This resurrection theory is ludicrous.
+This resurrection theory only works if we ignore facts.
 We can cross it off the list of possibility.